 We always ensure the Construction Phase Plan is approved before construction works start and that it includes the project safety statement and arrangements for us to effectively manage health and safety.

-When appointed as the Principal Contractor we ensure that we plan, manage, monitor and coordinate the construction phase of the of a project.
+When appointed as the Principal Contractor we ensure that we plan, manage, monitor and coordinate the construction phase of a project.
 This includes:

 - Liaising with the client and principal designer